Mohammad Abdul Hamid: Early life and education

 Hamid was born in Kamalpur village, Mithamain Upazila under Kishoreganj District to Mohammad Tayebuddin and Tomiza Khatun.
 He started his early education in the village primary school.
 After finishing primary education, he went to his relative's house in Bhairabpur and joined Bhairab K.B.
 Pilot High School for secondary education.
-Hamid passed I.A. and B.A. from Gurudayal Government College in Kishoreganj.
-He obtained the degree of LL.B. from Central Law College which is now affiliated with Dhaka University.
-He then joined Kishoregonj Bar as an advocate.
-He was President of the Kishoregonj District Bar Association 5 times during 1990–96.
+Abdul Hamid passed an I.A. and B.A. from Gurudayal Government College in Kishoreganj.
+He obtained the degree of LL.B. from Central Law College which is now affiliated with the University of Dhaka.
+He then joined Kishoreganj Bar as an advocate.
+He was President of the Kishoreganj District Bar Association five times during 1990–96.